 Windows 11 23H2 will likely have the same system requirements as the original Windows 11 version.
 Before starting the process of installing Windows 11 on your PC, we recommend that you start by checking whether your target PC meets the minimum system requirements.

-When Windows 11 was first launched, Microsoft changes the minimum system requirements to ensure more security and reliability of the system itself.
-Here is a list of these minim requirements:
+When Windows 11 was first launched, Microsoft changed the minimum system requirements to ensure more security and reliability of the system itself.
+Here is a list of these minimum requirements:

 - It’s a 64-bit only Operating System.
 32-bit is not supported.

 - TPM 2.0 is required for installation.
 TPM 2.0 was mostly integrated into 8th-generation CPUs.
 So at least an 8th Gen CPU is required.